blipco/startnow-web101-astro-weight-calculator/README.md

 ## **Description:**

--- This application will allow the user to know their body weight if they were located on any planet in our solar system.
+-- This application will allow the user to calculate their body weight

+ on any planet in our solar system.

 ## **INSTRUCTIONS:**